Tannymorel, Queensland: History

 A Methodist church was officially opened on Sunday 12 October 1902 by the Reverend Edward Youngman, the Superintendent of the Warwick circuit.
 In 1919 the church building was relocated to Amiens.
 In 1945, it was relocated to Severnlea, where it is now operates as the Severnlea Uniting Church.

 A Presbyterian church was officially opened on Wednesday 22 June 1904 by the Reverend R.J.
 Sinclair.

+A Church of Christ church was erected circa July 1910.
+Due to declining congregation numbers, the church closed and was relocated in 1950 to Myall Street in Dalby to establish a new church there.